 The outcome of these fruitful discussions, a comprehensive review-type article (Lonsdorf et al., Neuroscience and Biobehavioral Reviews, 2017), is intended to provide a basis for the development of a common procedural framework for the field of human fear conditioning and provide encyclopedic guidance for methodological decisions on design and analysis is under review.
 Thereby, we hope to spark fruitful discussions and methodological research projects to ultimately establish a consensus in the field with respect to design and analysis considerations.

-In addition, we have initated a number of studies on the impact of apparently subtle changes in design/methods such as the inclusion of fear ratings or the presentation of startle probes, on the process under study (Sjouwerman et al., Psychophysiology, 2016).
-Additional investigations for instance on the impact of different indices to quantify extinction and extinction recall, different response quantification procedures for SCRs/FPS are ongoing.
+In this empirical project, we investigated the impact of apparently subtle changes in design/methods, more precisely, the inclusion of fear ratings or the presentation of startle probes, on the process under study – fear learning (Sjouwerman et al., Psychophysiology, 2016).
+Inclusion of startle probes slowed down fear learning substantially while intermittendly presented ratings had a less pronounce impact.

-Project 1 (methodological challenges in human fear conditioning research) has sparked disucssions on translational challenges in the field and comparability of methods and procedures employed in rodents and humans.
-Currently, we are working on a publiscaion on translational challenges in the field that originates from discussions during our workshop in May 2017 with experts from the field of rodent research on fear conditioning (Dr. Stephen Maren, Texas, Dr. Carsten Wotjak, MPI Munich and Dr. Kai Jüngling, Münster) and have put together an overview article on methods entitled “Making translation work: Harmonizing cross-species methodology in the behavioural neuroscience of Pavlovian fear conditioning” (Haaker et al., Neuroscience Biobehavioral Reviews, 2019).
+Finalized Project 1 (methodological challenges in human fear conditioning research) has sparked disucssions on translational challenges in the field and comparability of methods and procedures employed in rodents and humans.
+Subsequently, we have initiated discussion with researches working on fear conditioning in different species (from the rodent field: Dr. Stephen Maren, Texas, Dr. Carsten Wotjak, MPI Munich and Dr. Kai Jüngling, Münster) and have put together an overview article on methods entitled “Making translation work: Harmonizing cross-species methodology in the behavioural neuroscience of Pavlovian fear conditioning” (Haaker et al., Neuroscience Biobehavioral Reviews, 2019).